f5devcentral/f5-big-iq-lab/docs/bigiqtestdrive.rst

 - *optional* - How to use BIG-IQ with Venafi, leader in X.509 certificate management
 - *optional* - How to deal with naming conflicts when importing BIG-IPs into BIG-IQ, the 7.1 Silo feature

-Once you are ready to start your BIG-IQ journey, start with `Getting Started`_.
+Once you are ready to start your BIG-IQ journey, start with `Getting Started`_, then start with **Class 1: BIG-IQ Application Management and AS3** Hands-On Labs.

 .. _Getting Started: ./startup.html